bhaddacak/bhaddacak.github.io/_pages/budselfdev.md

 It is true that ascetic life is essential to the enlightenment of the Buddha, as we know from his story.
 And the ascetic life is somehow essential to the elimination of suffering as well, as shown by this expression:

 > sambādho gharāvāso rajopatho, abbhokāso pabbajjā.
 Nayidaṃ sukaraṃ agāraṃ ajjhāvasatā ekantaparipuṇṇaṃ ekantaparisuddhaṃ saṅkhalikhitaṃ brahmacariyaṃ carituṃ.
 Yaṃnūnāhaṃ kesamassuṃ ohāretvā kāsāyāni vatthāni acchādetvā agārasmā anagāriyaṃ pabbajeyyaṃ.
-(Dī 1.2.191; DN 2)
+(D1 191; DN 2)
 >
 > Being a householder [is] inconvenient; [it is like a] dusty (defiled) path; taking up the ascetic life [is like] an open space.
 [Being one] living in a house [is] not easy to completely, perfectly like a well-scraped conch, practice the religious life.
 Indeed, I, cutting down hair and beard, putting on yellow robes, should go forth from home into homelessness. (my translation)